jdede/WarnAttachment/README.md

 Compatibility tests
 ===================

 WarnAttachment is tested using several versions of Thunderbird on a Linux (Debian-based) system.
-Currently (October 2018), the following Thunderbird versions are tested (subject to change):
+Currently (March 2019), the following Thunderbird versions are tested (subject to change):

 * Thunderbird 38 (German)
 * Thunderbird 52 (German)